emhgit/pdf-voice-assistant/services/llm-service/steps.md

 ### **1. Download Ollama**

 1. **Install Ollama**:
-   - Visit [Ollama’s official website](https://ollama.ai/) and download the appropriate version for your OS (Windows/macOS/Linux).
+   - Visit [Ollama's official website](https://ollama.ai/) and download the appropriate version for your OS (Windows/macOS/Linux).
    - Follow the installation instructions.
 2. **Pull Mistral Model**:
    - Run the following command in your terminal: